 The Causal Impact of Women's Age at Marriage on Domestic Violence in India

-Domestic violence affects one in three women in their lifetime.
-It remains a crucial problem with adverse health and economic consequences in both developed and developing countries.
-In this paper, we provide the first causal analysis of the impact of women's age at marriage on prevalence of domestic violence using newly available nationally representative household data from India.
-We use an empirical strategy that utilizes variation in age at menarche to obtain exogenous variation in women's age at marriage.
-We find robust evidence that a one-year delay in women’s marriage causes a significant decline in physical violence, although it has no impact on sexual or emotional violence.
-Our findings confirm the relevance of policies that seek to prevent child marriages or delay marriages of women in reducing the prevalence of domestic violence in a developing country.
+We examine the causal effect of women's age at marriage on prevalence of domestic violence using newly available household data from India.
+We employ an empirical strategy that utilizes variation in age at menarche to obtain exogenous variation in women's age at marriage.
+We find robust evidence that a one-year delay in women's marriage causes a significant decline in physical violence, although it has no impact on sexual or emotional violence.
+Further, we provide suggestive evidence that the effect of women's marital age on physical violence arises because older brides, as compared to younger brides, are more educated and are married to more educated men.
+Overall, our findings underscore the importance of better enforcement of existing social policies that seek to delay marriages of women, as well as formulation of newer interventions, to reduce the prevalence of domestic violence in developing countries.

 Keywords: Age at Marriage, Domestic Violence, India, Instrumental Variables, Women